robatwilliams/es-compat/README.md

 - [check-es-compat](/packages/check-es-compat/README.md) - standalone CLI tool
 - [eslint-plugin-es-compat](/packages/eslint-plugin-es-compat/README.md) - ESLint plugin

+## Rationale

+[ESLint](https://eslint.org) supports targeting a specific ECMAScript version, and [eslint-plugin-es](https://github.com/mysticatea/eslint-plugin-es) allows forbidding individual language features.
+However when building applications, what we target are particular browser/runtime versions.
+This project lets you check compatibility by specifying those targets directly via a browserslist.
+It will figure out which individual features you can use, by looking up those targets in the MDN compatibility dataset.

+## Scope

+The scope of this project is ECMAScript language features; this includes syntax, built-ins, and methods.
+It doesn't check browser/runtime-specific APIs (see [eslint-plugin-compat](https://github.com/amilajack/eslint-plugin-compat)), or CSS (see [doiuse](https://github.com/anandthakker/doiuse)).

 ## Limitations

 Because JavaScript is untyped, detection of some features' usage (namely prototype methods) through static analysis requires some assumptions to be made.
 This shouldn't be a problem as long as you avoid creating your own methods having the same names, or write code in an unusual way to deliberately evade detection.